kirjavascript/nibblrjr/DOCUMENTATION.md

 **all properties are optional**. [see the example config](config.json.example)

-all properties (except `timezone` and `web`) are global, and can also placed inside the server or channel config for a local override
+all root properties (except `timezone` and `web`) are global, and can also placed inside the server for a local override

 * `trigger` _string_ &emsp; the prefix to use for running commands (default: `~`)
 * `nickname` _string_ &emsp; nickname